valendesigns/option-tree/readme.txt

 = 2.4.1 =
 * Hotfix - Fixed a typo in the demo Theme Options related to the `social-links`.
+* Hotfix - Fixed the language directory path conflict between IIS and Linux while in Theme Mode.

 = 2.4.0 =
 * Added filter 'ot_post_formats' which loads meta boxes specifically for post formats.